KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 At this rate, Africa will have more than doubled the U.S. in United Methodist membership by 2020.
 And Africa has room for growth with its population of 1+ billion.
 Though of course, the United Methodist Church should seek to minister to all of its members, a special and timely opportunity exists to minister to people through technology, including in regions of rapid membership growth.

-# How should the church reach them?
+# How Should the Church Reach The People?

 ## Software is Eating the World
 [Marc Andreessen](https://twitter.com/pmarca) famously explained his theory of [Why Software Is Eating The World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html) in the Wall Street Journal in 2011.